dividuum/xkcd-1110/README.md

                2         0.00         0.00 Connection dropped late
             5621         1.00         1.00 Client uptime

-Total traffic so far is around 650 GB.
+Total traffic so far is around 800GB.
 Since 10 TB is included for my server, that's not a problem.

-It would have cost me around $700 had I used cloudfront :-)
+It would have cost me around $900 had I used cloudfront :-)

 I tried [coralcdn](http://www.coralcdn.org/) at peak time for 5% of all visitors.
 It generated too many 503 responses so I disabled it again.